Honeyberry Fruit

 Cons:

-* Susceptible to wind damage, brittle branches
+* Susceptible to wind damage, brittle branches, berries may drop

 * More info https://research-groups.usask.ca/fruit/documents/haskap/Boreal-Beauty-May-2016.pdf